zhenglong1603/tp/docs/DeveloperGuide.md

   Use case resumes at step 1.
 - 1b.
 Invalid index format → Klinix shows an invalid parameter message.<br>
   Use case resumes at step 1.
 - 1c.
-Index out of bounds → Klinix shows an error message.<br>
+Index out of bounds → Klinix shows an invalid index error message.<br>
   Use case resumes at step 1.
 - 1d.
 No medical report found → Klinix shows Patient does not have medical report error message<br>
   Use case resumes at step 1.